Walgreens Boots Alliance

 Rationale

 While Walgreens has not canceled any business relationships due to views or beliefs, the company has received negative press for firing employees who claimed they were wrongly terminated.
 In each of these cases, Walgreens has not lost a wrongful termination lawsuit.
 In one prominent example, a pharmacist was fired for stopping an armed robbery using his legally concealed firearm (1).
 Nonetheless, there are no specific instances of political or religious discrimination.
-Walgreens received a score of 100 on the Corporate Equality Index from the Human Rights Campaign.
-Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (2)(3).
-Walgreens has applied for FDA approval to dispense abortion drugs (4).
-Walgreens has stated that it will not sell abortion drugs in states that have instituted laws against them, despite significant pressure from Democratic politicians and activists to do so (5).
+Walgreens received a score of 95 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+The company recruits employees based on sexual identity issues.
+The company discriminates against vendors that do not promote divisive sex and gender policies, indicating it prioritizes sexual issues over merit (2)(3).
+Walgreens will dispense the abortion drug mifepristone at some of its pharmacies (4)(5).
+Walgreens has stated that it will not sell abortion drugs in states that have instituted laws against them, despite significant pressure from Democratic politicians and activists to do so (6).

 Criteria